beharavenkatasatyaprasad/Hackathon-31-10-2020/README.md

 ## The Webapp

-Click [here](https://affectionate-varahamihira-c70f14.netlify.app/) to preview the app.
+Click [here](https://affectionate-varahamihira-c70f14.netlify.app/) to preview the app in action.

-For testing use the domain-name: `satyaprasadbehara` and api-key: `FEE7DSFfPCz35KqRTev`
+For testing use `domain-name: satyaprasadbehara` and `api-key: FEE7DSFfPCz35KqRTev`

 Users are able to: